umich-brcf-bioinf/2022-10-31-umich-computational-foundations/source/Module99_Wrap_up.md

 ## Looking ahead

 ### Workshop environment
-- BASH/RStudio workshop compute environment will be available until this coming Monday.
+- BASH Shell and RStudio workshop compute environment will be available for one week from today.
   - _Please save all your R scripts now_ so that we can "right-size" the compute environment immediately following today's workshop session.
 - You can download files from the workshop environment from your terminal/command line window as below.
   (You will need to substitute your actual workshop username and type workshop password when prompted.)